-Hotspot Shield offers 500MB of free data per day — even more than Windscribe provides when you add it up — and its network performance is better than those of most free VPNs.
-The trade-off is that the free version of Hotspot Shield shows you extra ads, as the service's support pages explain, and it lets you connect only to U.S-based servers.
+Hotspot Shield offers 500MB of free data per day — even more than Windscribe provides when you add it up — and its network performance is better than most other free free VPN services.
+The trade-off is that the free version of Hotspot Shield shows you extra ads on some systems, as the service's support pages explain, and it lets you connect only to U.S-based servers.

 Free vs. Freemium VPNs

 We don’t recommend any totally free services because too many of them borrow your bandwidth, sell your browsing history or inject ads.
 (Granted, the free version of Hotspot Shield does keep track of which sites its users visit, and at least the Android version shows you ads.)
 A service you don't pay has no incentive to keep your private data private.

 Instead, we recommend the free service tiers of "freemium" VPN services, which serve mainly as teasers for the paid plans.
 Most of the free offerings have data caps or speed restrictions, but at least you know how the services make money.

 Unfortunately, none of the free tiers is fast enough or generous enough to serve as a 24/7 home VPN connection.
 If that's what you want, you'll have to check out the very best VPN services on the market

 Hotspot Shield has client software for Windows, macOS, iOS and Android.
 You can't connect without the software, which leaves Linux and Windows Phone users out in the cold.

 As mentioned above, you get up to 500MB per registered user per day, which comes to about 15GB per month — the most of any of the nine free-ish services we looked at.
 The catch is that once you hit 500MB in a given day, you've got to wait until the next day for more.
 Other free services let you burn through a whole month's allotment at once if you want to.